isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government.md

 ## <a name="customer-content-located-within-the-united-states"></a>Conteúdo de cliente localizado nos Estados Unidos

-Os serviços do Office 365 US Government são fornecidos por datacenters fisicamente localizados nos Estados Unidos.
-O seguinte conteúdo de cliente é armazenado em repouso em datacenters fisicamente localizados apenas nos EUA:
+Office 365 US Government services are provided from datacenters physically located in the United States.
+The following customer content is stored at rest in datacenters physically located only in the U.S.A.:

 - Conteúdo de caixa de correio do Exchange Online (corpos de email, entradas de calendário e conteúdo de anexos de email)